Irfanzarkasyi/Irfanzarkasyi/README.md

 - 👋 Hi, I’m @Irfanzarkasyi
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about technology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web and business
 - 📫 How to reach me ...

 <!---